json-schema-org/json-schema-spec/jsonschema-core.md

 - Flag - A boolean which simply indicates the overall validation result with no further details.
-- Basic - Provides validation information in a flat list structure.
+- List - Provides validation information in a flat list structure.
 - Hierarchical - Provides validation information in a hierarchical structure that follows the evaluation paths generated while processing the schema.
-  An implementation MUST provide the "flag" format and SHOULD provide at least one of the "basic" or "hierarchical" formats.
+  An implementation MUST provide the "flag" format and SHOULD provide at least one of the "list" or "hierarchical" formats.
 Implementations SHOULD specify in their documentation which formats they support.

 ### 12.3.
 Minimum Information